LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 ---
 # Create a webapp using OpenCV and Streamlit in python

 In this blog, we are gonna see how easy it is to convert an OpenCV project into a webapp that you can showcase it to the public.
 We are gonna use a library called streamlit.
 Using streamlit we can easily build a web user interface in python.
 Yes, you heard it right, no html, css or javascript required.
-Just pure python!:)
+Just pure python! :blush:

 ### Before You Get Started
 **This tutorial assumes you have:**